-In times of constant online presence, with the possibility to rate employers at Kununu or Glassdoor and the enormous speed of the internet, a company can hardly afford bad reviews from employees or applicants.
-Because nowadays it is no longer possible to sweep negative evaluations "under the carpet".
-If something is not going well in a company, employees do not feel valued or applicants feel unfairly treated during the application process, this experience is very likely to be shared with others.
-Everything is posted, linked, licked, commented or evaluated on a daily basis.
-Employers should be so concerned with a positive reputation that they focus on their employees and applicants so that they can make positive comments about their employer to friends and family and recommend him or her.
-The focus should be on their own employees as well as potential applicants.
+In an age of constant online presence, the ability to review employers on Kununu or Glassdoor, and the speed of the internet, a company can hardly afford bad reviews from employees or applicants.
+It is no longer possible to sweep negative reviews under the carpet.
+If something is not going well in a company, if employees do not feel valued, or if candidates feel unfairly treated during the application process, that experience is likely to be shared with others.
+Everything is posted, linked, liked, commented or rated on a daily basis.
+A positive reputation should be so important to employers that they focus on their employees and applicants so that they speak positively about their employer to friends and family and recommend them to others.
+The focus should be on their own employees, but also on potential candidates.

-The frequently quoted shortage of skilled workers was already being felt in personnel departments before the Corona crisis.
-Just a few years ago, the standard advertisement of a job was sufficient and the companies putting out the job advertisements did not have to worry too much about how to advertise.
-But in order to receive suitable applications nowadays, companies should come up with something to be attractive to applicants and to keep and satisfy existing employees in the company.
-Today and in the future, applicants are more demanding, impatient and above all more in demand.
+The much-vaunted skills shortage was already being felt in HR departments before the coronavirus crisis.
+A few years ago, a standard job advertisement was enough and companies did not have to think too much about how to advertise.
+Today, however, in order to receive suitable applications, companies need to come up with something to attract candidates and to retain and satisfy existing employees.
+Candidates today and in the future are more demanding, more impatient and, above all, more in demand.

-Born in 2000, the so-called Generation Z, knows familiar structures from their school days and would like to rediscover them in their professional lives.
-Unlimited employment contracts, appreciative communication, regulated working hours and clear processes are important for applicants from this generation.
-Employers must also not forget that this target group is "digital natives" and is used to instant feedback in addition to digital processes.
-These applicants often expect immediate feedback on their application.
-Here, mobile-optimised services, such as applicant apps or messenger platforms, can help to send jobs to their target group via push messages and automatic status messages on the application.
+Open-ended employment contracts, respectful communication, regulated working hours and clear processes are important to candidates from this generation.
+Employers should also remember that this target group are 'digital natives' who are used to instant feedback and digital processes.
+These candidates often expect immediate feedback on their application.
+Mobile-optimised services, such as apps or messenger platforms, can help by sending jobs to the target group via push messages and automatic status messages about the application.

-At ARTS, Candidate Expierence is lived in every process of HR communication: our recruiting team assures candidates of a quick response to applications and aims to ensure that each candidate has a positive experience throughout the entire journey from initial contact with ARTS through the job posting, communication and entry into the company.
-Because we are convinced that anyone who focuses on Candidate Experience in addition to Employee Experience in personnel marketing has a good chance of being perceived as an attractive employer.
-As part of our HR BPO and HR Consulting services, we advise companies on setting up a Employer Branding strategy and always deliver a consistent employer image on the career side, in social networks, in job advertisements and all other communication channels.
-For the HR strategy to work, all content must meet the expectations of the target group and be as if from a single source.
+At ARTS, the candidate experience is lived in every HR communication process: Our recruitment team ensures that candidates receive rapid feedback on their applications and aims to ensure that every candidate has a positive experience throughout the entire journey, from their first contact with ARTS, through the job advertisement and communication, to joining the company.
+We believe that by prioritising the candidate experience as well as the employee experience in your HR marketing, you are more likely to be perceived as an attractive employer.
+As part of our HR consulting services, we advise companies on how to develop a candidate-centric HR marketing strategy and how to maintain a consistent employer image across careers sites, social networks, job adverts and all other communication channels.
+For the HR strategy to work, all content must meet the expectations of the target audience and be consistent.